 Analytics Consulting Course

-MBA students may engage in Independent Study under the direction of Rady faculty.
+Graduate students may engage in Independent Study under the direction of Rady faculty.
 Most Independent Study projects are proposed by companies or nonprofit organizations.
-Faculty agree to supervise student teams on specific projects based on their educational value for Rady MBAs.
+Faculty agree to supervise student teams on specific projects based on their educational value for Rady graduate students.

 Short projects in other classes